Dimensional Crossover in a Quantum Gas of Light: Main Text

-We prepare our photon gas in an optical microcavity consisting of two highly reflective {plane} mirrors (reflectivity above 99.995\% at \SI{580}{\nano\meter}) spaced by approximately \SI{2}{\micro\meter} filled with a dye solution, see Fig.~\ref{fig:cavity}A. The confinement in longitudinal direction effectively freezes out this degree of freedom, yielding a minimum energy of $\hbar\omega_c\approx \SI{2.1}{\electronvolt}$ for the photons in the cavity, corresponding to a wavelength of \SI{580}{\nano\meter}.
+We prepare our photon gas in an optical microcavity consisting of two highly reflective {plane} mirrors (reflectivity above 99.995\% at \SI{580}{\nano\meter}) spaced by approximately \SI{2}{\micro\meter} filled with a dye solution, see Fig.~1a.
+The confinement in longitudinal direction effectively freezes out this degree of freedom, yielding a minimum energy of $\hbar\omega_c\approx \SI{2.1}{\electronvolt}$ for the photons in the cavity, corresponding to a wavelength of \SI{580}{\nano\meter}.
 To confine the photons in the transversal direction we printed a polymer micro\rm{-}structure of height $d{(x,y)}$ on one of the flat mirrors.
-The refractive index of the polymer $n_{s}$ {exceeds} the refractive index $n$ of the dye solution, which locally increases the optical path length, leading to an attractive potential energy landscape for the photons {in the regions where the polymer is deposited} with a potential $V \propto d{(x,y)} (n - n_{s})/n$ \cite{Vretenar.2021}.
-The geometry of the potential is determined by that of the printed structure, $d{(x,y)}$, where the {surface} curvature of the printed structure translates to the curvature of the trapping potential and the {absolute} height to {its} trap depth.
+The refractive index of the polymer $n_{s}$ {exceeds} the refractive index $n$ of the dye solution, such that the optical path length locally increases, leading to an attractive potential energy landscape for the photons {in the regions where the polymer is deposited} with a potential $V \propto d{(x,y)} (n - n_{s})/n$ \cite{Vretenar.2021}.
+The geometry of the potential is determined by the geometry of the printed structure, $d{(x,y)}$, where the {surface} curvature of the printed structure translates to the curvature of the trapping potential and the {absolute} height to {its} trap depth.
 For the used {dye} solvent ethylene glycole ($n \approx 1.44$) and polymer ($n_{s}\approx 1.55$)~\cite{Gissibl:17}, we find a {trap} depth $V \approx 1.27 k_\mathrm{B} T$ for the used {maximum} structure height of approximately \SI{325}{\nano\meter}.
-The polymer nanostructuring allows us to fabricate parabolic structures with {sufficiently strong} curvatures in the tightly-confining $y$-direction, along which the corresponding harmonic oscillator potential contains only one bound state making the photon gas system effectively 1D (see Fig.~\ref{fig:cavity}B).
+The polymer nanostructuring allows us to fabricate parabolic structures with {sufficiently strong} curvatures in the tightly-confining $y$-direction, along which the corresponding harmonic oscillator potential contains only a single bound state, rendering the photon gas system effectively one-dimensional (see Fig.~1b).